ManasaKaushik/COVID-Visualisation-in-R/README.md

 Visualizing COVID trends using R

 R notebook and dataset are both present in the repository.
-An updated dataset can be extracted automatically as well.
+An updated dataset can also be scraped from the web automatically.